-River fishing is very different from Stillwater and novices are often daunted by where to start or go, be confident the river is managed by a full time river keeper who is on hand to offer advice and assistance if asked and will help with suggestions.
+River fishing is very different from stillwater and novices are often daunted by where to start or go.
+Be reassured, the river is managed by a full time river keeper who is on hand to offer advice and assistance if asked and will help with suggestions.

-The key to success is confidence, time spent on the water gaining experience and stealth especially in the quiet parts of the river.
-Observation cannot be over stressed and taking time to study the river before you enter, step back often and rest whilst observing or move on and return later once you have rested the pool, a spooked or wary fish is difficult to catch and most have fled the scene before you even cast your fly!
-Search the water with your flies before you enter Trout are easily spooked particularly in low water and shallows and an alarmed fish fleeing across a pool unseen by you as you hastily enter the river, will see all the other occupants of the pool alerted to danger and reluctant to feed confidently this applies especially to trout Grayling can be more forgiving.
+The key to success is confidence.
+Time spent on the water gaining experience and stealth, especially in the quiet parts of the river, will pay dividends.
+Observation cannot be over stressed and taking time to study the river before you enter.
+Step back often and rest whilst observing or move on and return later once you have rested the pool.
+A spooked or wary fish is difficult to catch and most have fled the scene before you even cast your fly!

+Search the water with your flies before you enter.
+Trout are easily spooked particularly in low water and shallows and an alarmed fish fleeing across a pool unseen by you as you hastily enter the river will see all the other occupants of the pool alerted to danger and reluctant to feed confidently.
+This applies especially to trout, grayling can be more forgiving.

-I understand you have a river bailiff.
-Are they available for lessons and tutorials?
+I understand you have a river keeper.

-Mark has been employed as the river bailiff at Bolton Abbey since 2000 and has an intimate knowledge of the river, its pools and aquatic life.
-He is a former member of the Association of Advanced Professional Game Angling Instructors and is therefore highly qualified to teach beginners and experienced anglers the skills to get the most out of a day's fishing at Bolton Abbey.
-Mark is a constant presence on the banks and is always available for help and guidance if required and more formal lessons can be booked on enquiry.
+Mark has been employed as the river keeper at Bolton Abbey since 2000 and has an intimate knowledge of the river, its pools and aquatic life.
+He is a former member of the Association of Advanced Professional Game Angling Instructors and is highly qualified to give advice and guidance.
+If you would like to contact our river keeper, please do so via the Estate Office on 01756 718000 or via the Bolton Abbey Fly Fishing Facebook page.